The Signals of Doomsday I: False Higgs vacuum decay signatures: Particle production from vacuum mismatch limited by friction

 where we replaced $R_0 = 1/\alpha (0)$ with $R_0 = 1/\alpha (\tau)$ to take into account that the proper acceleration decreases due to friction.
 Also, after setting $k=0$, we have $\omega_+ = \mu$ and $\omega_- = M$.
 This $N_{k=0}(\tau)$ vanishes automatically when $\alpha(\tau)=0$ (terminal balance).
 During a small proper-time step $d\tau$, the shell of volume swept by the wall is $4\pi R^2\,v\,dt=4\pi R^2\,\sinh y\,d\tau$.
 Multiplying this new volume by the instantaneous number per unit volume $N_{k=0}(\tau)$ gives the increment in the number of particles produced.
 Therefore, the instantaneous number production is the occupancy times the area and the lab-time increment:

 so that the accumulated yield satisfies

-$N_{\rm tot}(\tau)$ is the cumulative number produced up to time $\tau$ by integrating those increments beginning at nucleation.
-At the instant of nucleation $(\tau=0)$ no time has elapsed and no volume has been swept, so by definition the accumulated total is zero: $N_{\rm tot}(0)=0.$ $N_{k=0}(0)$ is, on the other hand, an instantaneous occupation per unit volume; we still need a finite swept volume (over a finite $d\tau$) to accumulate a non-zero total.\\ \paragraph{Numerical procedure} We discretize proper time $\tau$ and integrate the coupled system $\{y(\tau),t(\tau),R(\tau),N_{\rm tot}(\tau)\}$ defined by \eqref{Parameters}–\eqref{eq:dNtot} using a classical fourth-order Runge–Kutta (RK4) method with adaptive steps.
-The state is initialized at nucleation by $y(0)=0$ $(v=0)$, $t(0)=0$, $R(0)=R_0$, and $N_{\rm tot}(0)=0$.
-At each substep we evaluate the \emph{raw} proper acceleration
+$N_{k=0}^{\rm (int)}$ is the cumulative number produced up to time $\tau$ by integrating those increments beginning at nucleation.
+At the instant of nucleation $(\tau=0)$ no time has elapsed and no volume has been swept, so by definition the accumulated total is zero. $N_{k=0}(0)$ is, on the other hand, an instantaneous occupation per unit volume; we still need a finite swept volume (over a finite $d\tau$) to accumulate a non-zero total.\\